8 min read

 For example, if you are hand-packing straight-line boxes with a Collecting Table, you would typically need 2 packing persons that would be able to run at speed of about 25,000-30,000 boxes per hour.

-In contrast, if you pack those straight-line boxes with the Ergosa packer in Horizontal Mode, you will be able to achieve a speed of 50,000-60,000 boxes per hour and with only 1 packing person instead of 2 packing persons.
+In contrast, if you pack those straight-line boxes with the Ergosa packer in Horizontal Mode, you will be able to achieve the same speed or even more with only 1 packing person instead of 2 packing persons.

 Hence, you would typically see twice the packing speed per packing person for straight-line boxes with the Ergosa packer in Horizontal Mode (if the case packing configuration allows it).